WeSTEM-NYUAD/website2018/README.md

-# new this is the website2018.
+# This website is the work of the weSTEM website development team.